-Not knowing how long you have to file a lawsuit after a truck accident can put you at a disadvantage if you plan to sue.
+Not knowing how long you have to file a lawsuit after a truck collision can put you at a disadvantage if you plan to sue.
 If you miss the deadline that applies to your case, you likely will not be able to take legal action for your accident.
-Consider contacting a personal injury lawyer to learn more about circumstances that could influence how long you have to sue for negligence.
+Instead:

 Exceptions to the Statute of Limitations for Truck Accidents

-While the statute of limitations broadly sets the deadline for filing your lawsuit, there are special cases where the court may extend or toll the legal deadline.
+While the statute of limitations broadly sets the deadline for filing your lawsuit, the court may extend or toll the legal deadline for special cases.
 Florida Statutes § 95.051 outlines particular situations where exceptions apply.

 The time limit may be tolled or suspended if:

 - The defendant has left the state.